gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-11/index.md

-- Fixed a bug where ECS Auto Scaling was only working for "scale out" but not "scale in."
+- Fixed a bug where ECS Auto Scaling was only working for &quot;scale out&quot; but not &quot;scale in.&quot;